akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/tech/connect/tethering-offload.md

     `addDownstream/removeDownstream`.
 +   Data usage accounting: Use `getForwardedStats/setDataLimit`.

-Your vendor HAL must also send callbacks via the `ITetheringOffloadCallback` interface, which informs the framework of:
+Your vendor HAL must also send callbacks through the `ITetheringOffloadCallback` interface, which informs the framework of:

 +   Asynchronous events such as offload being started and stopped